 There are 9 Community Healthcare Organisations (CHOs) responsible for the delivery of primary and community-based services responsive to the needs of local communities.
 The CHOs are:

 The main delivery point for community health and personal social services is through the network of 32 Local Health Offices and local health centres.

-The wide range of services that are provided through Local Health Offices and from health centres include general practitioner services, public health nursing, child health services, community welfare, chiropody, ophthalmic, speech therapy, social work, addiction counselling and treatment, physiotherapy, occupational therapy, psychiatric services and home help.
+The wide range of services that are provided through Local Health Offices and health centres include general practitioner services, public health nursing, child health services, community welfare, chiropody, ophthalmic, speech therapy, social work, addiction counselling and treatment, physiotherapy, occupational therapy, psychiatric services and home help.

-Access to hospital services is through your GP/family doctor, except for Accident
+Access to hospital services is through your GP/family doctor, except for Accident and Emergency services.

-If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000.
-The Phone Service will operate Monday to Friday, 9am to 6pm during January 2017.
-You can also visit your local Citizens Information Centre.
+If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.